factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 #### Writing The Integration Test

-Our integration test builds up on the previous unit test example.
+Our integration test builds upon the previous unit test example.
 This time however, we want to check if the `CustomerEmailsProjection` can also be updated by a real FactCast server:

 ```java